 Drug Abuse and School

-Since teenagers’ brains are still developing, drug abuse can have a greater impact on their development than on adults.
+Since teenagers’ brains are still developing, drug addiction can have a greater impact on their development than on adults.
 It’s been found that drug abuse can lead to difficulty concentrating, memory problems, and an inability to process information.

 Students who use substances are at a greater risk than their peers of academic failure and expulsion.
 Researchers have found that students who don’t graduate high school cost the U.S. hundreds of billions of dollars every year.
 Not only do they represent lost productivity and tax revenues but they are also a burden on public assistance, health care, and criminal justice systems.

-Drug Abuse and the Larger Community
+Drug Abuse and Society

 Community Health and Health Care